Bangladesh Jamaat-e-Islami: Bangladesh Islami Chhatrashibir

-Bangladesh Islami Chhatrashibir functions as the de facto student wing of Bangladesh Jamaat-e-Islami, with numerous former leaders advancing to hold prominent leadership roles within the party.
+Bangladesh Islami Chhatrashibir functions as the male student wing of Bangladesh Jamaat-e-Islami, with numerous former leaders advancing to hold prominent leadership roles within the party.
 The organisation has significant presence at many colleges and universities of Bangladesh, including the Chittagong College, Government Bangla College, Dhaka College, Government Titumir College, University of Chittagong, University of Dhaka, Rajshahi University, Islamic University, Begum Rokeya University, Carmichael College etc. It is also influential in Madrasahs.
 It is the successor of East Pakistan Islami Chatra Sangha, the East Pakistani wing of Islami Jamiat-e-Talaba.
 (Note: Multiple references:) It is a member of the International Islamic Federation of Student organizations and the World Assembly of Muslim Youth.

-Kishore Kantho

-Kishore Kantho (নতুন কিশোরকণ্ঠ) is a monthly youth-oriented magazine published since 1984.
-The magazine has been linked to Islami Chhatrashibir.

-Bangladesh Chasi Kalyan Samiti
+Bangladesh Islami Chhatri Sangstha

+Bangladesh Islami Chhatri Sangstha functions as the female student wing of Jamaat-e-Islami, being established on 15 July 1978.

+Bangladesh Chashi Kallyan Samity

-Bangladesh Chasi Kalyan Samiti is a non-governmental organization and peasant wing of Bangladesh Jamaat-e-Islami.
+Bangladesh Chashi Kallyan Samity is a non-governmental organization and peasant wing of Bangladesh Jamaat-e-Islami.
 It was established in 1977 by Jamaat leader AKM Yusuf.
-It and other Jamaat-linked NGOs were under pressure due to crackdowns launched under the Awami League regime from 2018—2019 and 2024.
+It and other Jamaat-linked NGOs were under pressure due to crackdowns launched under the Awami League regime from 2018 to 2019 and 2024.

-Bangladesh Islami Chhatri Sangstha

-Bangladesh Islami Chhatri Sangstha functions as the female student wing of Jamaat-e-Islami, being established in 15 July 1978.

 Bangladesh Mosque Mission

 Bangladesh Mosque Mission functions as the mosque wing of Bangladesh Jamaat-e-Islami.
 It is also registered as a social welfare organisation and non-governmental organisation.

 Officially established on 25 November 1973, the organisation was registered with the Department of Social Services in 1976.

-It also manages three educational institutions, including:
+It also manages three educational institutions: